Rationalizing Architecture through Research

 Temple Buell Hall, room 227

-Stuart Lesley: ‘Minimal Means for Maximum Effect’: Butaro District Hospital, Rwanda and Tambacounda Pediatric and Maternity Hospital, Senegal
+Stuart Leslie: ‘Minimal Means for Maximum Effect’: Butaro District Hospital, Rwanda and Tambacounda Pediatric and Maternity Hospital, Senegal

 Please join us at the Siebel Center for Design on April 10th, from 9:30AM – 4PM.
 We will begin at 9:30AM with coffee and a welcome, with lunch offered from 1:00PM-2:00PM.